Questions about Physics requirements

-Question: Dear HPA – There’s a new course being offered called PHY 108, Physics for the Life Sciences.
-I have 2 credits of AP in Physics.
+- I have 2 credits of AP in Physics.
 I know you recommend one advanced course for premed requirements.
-Can I take this course to supplement my AP credit?
+Is PHY 108 acceptable even though it isn't advanced?

-We cannot promise that every medical school in the country will accept this combination since you will ultimately have only one semester of Physics with lab taken for a grade.
+We cannot promise that every medical school in the country will accept this combination since, even though you'll have two semesters of graded Physics, you will ultimately have only one semester of Physics with lab taken for a grade.
 But, we would share information about the sequence with medical schools, explaining that you have completed the equivalent of our PHY 103/104 sequence in a manner that satisfies your major requirements and we expect that most medical schools will be willing to accept this.
 You are encouraged to investigate the physics prerequisites on the websites at schools of interest – if you aren’t sure if the courses would meet their prerequisites, send us a URL and we can look into it.
 If we aren’t sure, we’ll work with you to contact the school directly to ask about their policies.

 - Can I take an EGR sequence for the med school Physics prerequisite?

 Any sequence that is considered equivalent to PHY 101/102 or 103/104 will be appropriate.
 This includes EGR 191-194, EGR 151-154, ISC 231-234.